arch-sovren/THM_RED_ROOMS/README.md

--Overview
+# Overview

 This repository contains penetration testing reports and walkthrough-style notes created for Easy rooms completed on the TryHackMe (THM) platform.
 The purpose of this repository is to document my learning process, demonstrate foundational offensive security skills, and serve as part of my cybersecurity portfolio.

-The reports focus on:
+# The reports focus on:

 Reconnaissance and enumeration methodology